AccuWeather's Great American Road Trip

 Great American Road Trip concludes in Seattle

-You've probably heard that Seattle's a rainy place, but the day Lincoln and Holly were there, the sun was shining and the weather was beautiful, which made it possible to see all the main attractions, including Pike Place Market, the Space Needle, which was built with the weather in mind, and Kerry Park, which provides stunning views of Seattle's skyline and Mount Ranier.
+You've probably heard that Seattle's a rainy place, but the day Lincoln and Holly were there, the sun was shining and the weather was beautiful, which made it possible to see all the main attractions, including Pike Place Market, the Space Needle, which was built with the weather in mind, and Kerry Park, which allowed Lincoln to take in stunning views of Seattle's skyline and Mount Ranier.

 Talking about the Great American Road Trip